Elektrohermann/Spring_Clean/README.md

 3. Deletes leftover useless stuff from old Windows updates
 4. Deleting Thumbnail-Cache

-WARNING!!!
-Right now as soon as you start the programm it will run the cleaning process wthout asking, only open the programm if you really want to clean i
-also: Execute As Admin some files need admin hopefully i can fix this
+Note Execute As Admin some files need admin hopefully i can fix this